microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ## Introduction

-Many real time control applications use infrared (commonly referred to as IR) wireless technology, as a communication mode.
-IR communication has the merits of consuming low power and it is available at a very reasonable cost.
-IR communication is used in numerous control applications involving transmission of information and commands to control different house-hold appliances.
-Some commonly used home appliances which involve IR communication are the remote controls for television and air conditioners etc. There are various standard IR protocols in use such as S-link, RECS-80, RC-5, RC-6 and NEC.
-But the most commonly used protocol is NEC IR protocol.
+Many real-time control applications use infrared (commonly referred to as IR) wireless technology as a mode of communication.
+IR communication has the advantages of low power consumption and reasonable cost.
+It is widely used in various control applications that involve the transmission of information and commands to operate different household appliances.
+Some commonly used home appliances that utilize IR communication include remote controls for televisions, air conditioners, and more.
+There are several standard IR protocols in use, such as S-link, RECS-80, RC-5, RC-6, and NEC.
+However, the most commonly used protocol is the NEC IR protocol.

 ### To see the IR Communication transmitter and receiver demo operation video, click on the below image.